-Revenue for the year was \$4,052,051, a 12.6% increase over 2009.
-Therefore, all of the NEOs earned the maximum incentive compensation on this component of the overall incentive opportunity.
+Revenue (excluding acquisitions made during the year) for 2012 increased by 6.4% over 2011 to a record \$4,786,127 but was slightly below the threshold performance level.
+Therefore, none of the NEOs earned incentive compensation on this component of the overall incentive opportunity.

-Cash gap days were 39.5 days, which exceeded the maximum performance level and, as a result, all of the NEOs earned the maximum incentive compensation on this component of the overall incentive opportunity.
+Cash gap days were 46.2 days, which was also just below the threshold performance level and, as a result, none of the NEOs earned incentive compensation on this component of the overall incentive opportunity.